Self-employed borrower reviewing mortgage rate documents at a desk

 Standard Documentation Checklist

 For borrowers whose tax returns show aggressive deductions, many lenders now accept 12- or 24-month bank statement loans.
 These non-QM (non-qualified mortgage) products calculate income from gross deposits rather than net taxable income.
 The trade-off is a rate that can run 1%–2% higher than a conventional conforming loan.
-Freelancers navigating this trade-off should also review how a freelancer with irregular income should handle a high-interest loan before committing to a non-QM product.
+Freelancers weighing that cost should also review how a freelancer with irregular income should handle a high-interest loan before committing to a non-QM product.

-Key Takeaway: Self-employed applicants must provide two years of federal tax returns plus a CPA-signed P&L statement.
-Bank statement loans are available as an alternative but carry rates 1%–2% higher than conforming products — a cost detailed in CFPB’s non-QM explainer.
+Self-employed applicants must provide two years of federal tax returns plus a CPA-signed P&L statement.
+Bank statement loans are available as an alternative but carry rates 1%–2% higher than conforming products, a cost detailed in CFPB’s non-QM explainer.

 How Does Credit Score Affect the Self Employed Mortgage Rate?